Suffixaufnahme: Kashmiri

-Case-stacking in Kashmiri mostly occurs to genitive construction.
-By adding the suffix -hund or -sund to the noun, they indicate the gender and number of their modifier.
-The genitive takes the case marker of the argument's function, such that the genitive is marked with the ablative case before a postposition.
+Case stacking in Kashmiri occurs mostly with the genitive construction.
+By adding the suffix -hund or -sund to the noun, its modifier indicates the gender and the number.
+The genitive takes the case marker of the argument's function and so is marked with the ablative case before a postposition.

-In the above example, the suffixes -en, -hind, and -is are stacked onto each other after the stem [kor] ("girl") to indicate the respective genitive and ablative cases involved.
+In this examoke, the suffixes -en, -hind, and -is are stacked onto each other after the stem [kor] ("girl") to indicate the respective genitive and ablative cases that are involved.